-Parents, please help your kids figure out all the costs because there are more ingredients required such as dishes, spoons, and napkins.
+Parents, help your kids figure out all the costs because there are more ingredients and supplies required to make ice cream than lemonade.
+They will need dishes, spoons, and napkins, plus all the extra ingredients to make the ice cream.
 And forget ice cream cones…homemade ice cream works better in a dish.

-Here are some things to teach your kids when turning ice cream into a business:
+Here are 5 things to teach your kids when turning ice cream into a business:

 - Teach about costs—keep track of the costs of all the ingredients and supplies

 - Using simple math, help them to calculate how much it will cost for each dish of ice cream.
 This will be based on all the ingredients; the size of the dish (you should figure this in ounces) And you may want to invest in an inexpensive scale to see how big each portion will be and how many dishes of ice cream you can get from each recipe.

 - From that calculation, determine how much to charge per dish.